 We’ve been camping for some time and have migrated from tent (it seemed to rain every time we went out), to hardtop trailer (it also seemed to rain every time, which was more survivable in a trailer than a tent, but now we loathed hot and humid weather), to travel trailer (with no need to pack-up in the rain, and an air conditioner on the roof… of course since we got it we now got better weather while camping).
 Our first big travel trailer was a 21-foot Trail-Cruiser: this was a great little unit which weighed only 3500lb when lightly loaded and so we could pull it with our minivan.
 While it _could_ be towed with our minivan it was certainly hard on the vehicle and big hills were particularly painful to climb.
 As well, we made the mistake of buying a Ford and so every time we tried to climb a hill the “check engine” light came on, rectified by a $75 visit to the garage (a buddy of mine who also owned a Ford suggested I put electrical tape over the light as it was a cheaper solution than multiple visits to the dealer).
 When the minivan died (my _last_ Ford, my VERY VERY _last_ Ford, which blew head-gaskets at 70000 km) we bought a pickup which we knew would tow a trailer properly.
 Our little Dodge Dakota pickup was built for towing with a 4.7l engine, 5 speed automatic, all-wheel drive, extra cooling package, and a 3.92 gear ratio.
 Towing a 3500lb trailer was very easy behind that truck and you almost forgot it was there (the truck is rated at about 6500lb towing capacity – twice what we were pulling).

 Now, having a pickup (which can pull far more weight than we had), we bought a larger trailer (vicious circle, eh?).
 The reality is, when my mom tagged-along with us to Disneyworld in Florida in 2003 the 21-foot trailer was quite crowded and if we intended to take her along again, a larger unit would be nice.
-We migrated to a very comfortable 30-foot Trail-Lite with a pop-out (this was a very luxurious unit featuring ducted air, stained-glass on the cabinet doors, and a completely enclosed underbelly with heated holding tanks).
+We migrated in 2004 to a very comfortable 30-foot Trail-Lite with a pop-out (this was a very luxurious unit featuring ducted air, stained-glass on the cabinet doors, and a completely enclosed underbelly with heated holding tanks).
 That unit weighed less than 5000lb (under 6000lb when fully loaded with all our camping ‘stuff’) and we towed it everywhere.
 In 2008, we had a lucky-to-be-alive accident on the I-4 in Florida on our way to Disney in which that 4 year old Trail-Lite rolled-over on a busy highway at rush-hour and was demolished.
 We were all badly shaken (ending-up backwards on a busy highway facing oncoming traffic at 65 MPH will do that) but everyone survived and miraculously no-one else was involved in the accident.
 Even the truck survived with minor bruises (that little Dakota is built like a tank) although the force of the accident twisted the frame to the point where it was required to replace it (yes, they physically transplanted the entire truck onto a new frame).

 Aside from creating the storage area we made a host of small changes to the unit including adding rail-and-stile doors for various spaces.
 With a thin LCD TV mounted on the wall, the old cabinet area originally designated for the TV was fitted with a door making a large cabinet for food (can’t have too much storage space in a trailer).
 Under the main bed two doors allowed that large area to house a drawer for pots and pans as well as a large slide-out bucket for laundry.
 A door was fitted allowing the area under a dinette seat to be used for shoes.
 Another shortcoming of this unit (and all of our previous travel trailers – this is a ‘feature’ of the RVision product line) was lack of drawers … I think these guys expect you to hang underwear in a wardrobe :).
 We added five slide-out plastic buckets for use as drawers, building these into the new area behind the retrofitted shed.
 Other little touches included addition of shelves and plastic and wood ‘lips’ on all shelves to keep items from sliding out (especially useful for eliminating the frustration upon opening a door for the first-time after parking it).
 A phase-controller was built allowing the blower on the air conditioner to be cycled to a much lower speed at night to keep air circulating without the noise of the original blower (the controller cycles the PSC blower motor to a low speed without stalling until the compressor kicks-in at which point the fan speed rises preventing the evaporator coil from freezing-up).
 Finally, I welded a tank carrier which attaches to the rear bumper to carry the “poop tank”, used to empty the holding tanks without moving the entire unit, on the outside of the unit.
-It’s little personalizations like this which make this unit very livable and truly ‘ours’.
+It’s little personalizations like this which made this unit very livable and truly ‘ours’.

-Our new 29-foot Trail-Sport camping in 2008.
+Here’s our 29-foot Trail-Sport camping in 2008.
 Despite the fact the unit is listed as “29 feet” it is actually two feet longer than our old “30 foot” unit … the manufacturers changed the way in which they measure these units a few years ago.

-I often get asked about towability.
+I often got asked about towability.
 With the right hitch – a weight distributing hitch which includes twin spring bars and twin sway controls (I have one on either side of my hitch) we can tow just about anywhere.
 Ultralight 30-foot trailers weigh less than 6000lbs fully loaded, so the little Dakota truck tows easily.
 Sure, the mountains of Virginia cause a fuss (even without the trailer those hills are nasty – everyone with a gas engine seems to have problems with those hills and a diesel is likely the only achiever there) and on some long hills we’re crawling up at 50 km/h (30mph) along with the trucks in the far right lane, but normal highways with normal grades aren’t a problem at all.
 And if you’re wondering, yes, the gas mileage is pitiful at about 12mpg towing (but not much better at 14mpg without a trailer behind!).
 As my dad used to say ‘Passes everything but a gas station’ :).

 In 2013, we upgraded the aging Dakota to a new Toyota Tundra.
-A 4-by-4 with a 5.7 litre engine and a six-speed automatic, the larger truck pulls the trailer effortlessly (it has a tow rating of about 10,000 pounds so the trailer poses no problem for it).
-It performed very nicely on the hills in Virginia and those nasty long hills can now be managed at 70 km/h (45mph) easily (I could go up to 55mph but I’d rather not push it).
+A 4-by-4 with a 5.7 litre engine and a six-speed automatic, the larger truck pulled the trailer effortlessly (it has a tow rating of about 10,000 pounds so the trailer posed no problem for it).
+It performed very nicely on the hills in Virginia and those nasty long hills could be managed at 70 km/h (45mph) easily (I could go up to 55mph but I’d rather not push it).
 No matter where I’ve towed with it, I’ve never seen the transmission temperature gauge budge!
 The gas mileage is no better than the Dakota when towing (although it is without a trailer behind) but the truck is more powerful and the tow is a lot easier.

 Our kind of camping …